Steven-Yiran/mini-redis/README.md

 ## Getting Started

-1. Clone the repository: 'git clone https://github.com/Steven-Yiran/my-redis'
+1. Clone the repository: `git clone https://github.com/Steven-Yiran/my-redis`
 2. Build the executable with `make`
 3. Start the Redis server: `./server`
 4. Open another terminal and interact with the server with: `./client`.